 Safeguard Defenders sends out occasional updates on news, campaigns, and other developments.
 To sign up click here.

-Our Twitter account, which tweets in English and Chinese, also provides timely updates.
+Our Twitter and BlueSky accounts, which tweet in English and Chinese, also provide timely updates.